LeonNamowitz/PL_BubbleSort/README.md

 ## ToDo

 *
-* refactor everything to arrayLists to avoid this nonsense
+* refactor everything to arrayLists to avoid this nonsense  -  Helper.java @ln 9
   * actually do both and compare the performance

 * clean-up bullshit